 On Sept.
 29, the SUV was found at a depth of 50 feet in the reservoir by United Search Corps, a nonprofit group that specializes in missing person cases.
 The group had previously worked on the cold case with Dave Sparks of the popular reality TV show, Diesel Brothers.

-Multiple police agencies and private companies were used to recover the SUV the day after its discovery, with the remains finally being identified as Anderson months later.
+Multiple police agencies and private companies were used to recover the SUV the day after its discovery.
+The Anderson family is thankful for those who never lost hope.